 Generally speaking, most airlines have a minimum weight requirement of around 120 pounds.
 There are, however, some exceptions.
 Southwest Airlines, for example, has a minimum weight requirement of 109 pounds.

 So what happens if you don’t meet the minimum weight requirement?
-In most cases, you won’t be able to get a job as a flight attendant.
+In most cases, you won’t be able to get a job as a flight attendant in Maryland.
 However, there are some exceptions.
-For example, JetBlue Airways will hire flight attendants who weigh up to 129 pounds.
+For example, JetBlue Airways will hire flight attendant in Maryland who weigh up to 129 pounds.

 Vision Guideline Before job offer